domstolene/da-otel-agent/README.md

     - http.method: "POST"
 ```

-In this example all HTTP GET calls to the health endpoint are ignored, while all POST calls are sampled.
-If the tags does not match any of these configurations, it is up to the underlying sampler to determine whether or not the span should be included.
+In this example all HTTP `GET` calls to the health endpoint are ignored, while all `POST` calls are sampled.
+If the tags does not match any of these configurations, it is up to the underlying sampler to determine whether or not the span should be created.

+More than one tag can be specified in each rule, and all must match for the rule to trigger.
+Also notice that Java regular expressions can be used.

+## The Configuration Service

+The _OpenTelemetry Configuration Service_ is a component of this project that keeps track of different agent configurations.
+This service exposes a RESTful API that allows clients to interact with it.
+The API supports all the common REST verbs except `PATCH`.
+The endpoints are as follows:

+* `POST` `/agent-configuration` – Posts a _new_ agent configuration
+* `GET` `/agent-configuration/<id>` – Returns an agent configuration or 404 if not found.
+* `PUT` `/agent-configuration/<id>` – Updates an existing configuration, returns 404 if not found, or 403 if it is set to be _read only_.
+* `DELETE` `/agent-configuration/<id>` – Deletes the agent configuration.
+* `GET` `/agent-configuration` – Returns all agent configurations.

+While the dynamic sampler is working, the following metrics are collected and exposed on the [Prometheus](https://prometheus.io) compatible endpoint `/metrics`.
+For each of the configured services, the following metrics are collected:

+* the total number of samples processed
+* the number of samples recorded by the underlying sampler
+* the number of samples dropped due to filtering rules
+* the number of samples dropped by the underlying sampler
+* the number of samples recorded due to filtering rules

 ## Usage

 There are basically three ways of configuring the agent.
-Either you use a file based configuration, a service based or both.
+Either you use a file-based configuration, a service-based, or both.

 A typical use case would be to set up a file based configuration while pointing to the service.
 In this case the agent will load and use the configuration from the file.
-It will then connect to the service, and if the the agent is not registered there, upload the current configuration.
-If the configuration is changed on the service, the agent will update and use this.
+It will connect to the service, and if the the agent is not registered there, upload the current configuration.
+If the configuration is changed on the service, the agent will update and use this version.

 ### Example configuration